Corte Madera, Marin County Divorce Attorneys: Skilled, Compassionate Representation

 How to File for Divorce in California

-The technical process for filing for a California divorce (also called dissolution of marriage) can be fairly straightforward.
-The reality, though, is humans are emotional beings, and divorce often represents loss, usually this loss is felt much more by one party than the other.
+The technical process for filing for a California divorce (also called dissolution of marriage) can be fairly straightforward from a procedural standpoint.
+The reality, though, is complicated by the human element: humans are emotional beings, and divorce often represents loss.
+Usually, this loss is felt more acutely by one party than the other.
 Because of this, there is often great turmoil and disagreement between the two parties when it comes time to finalize the divorce arrangement.
 If you'd like to know what is involved from a procedural standpoint, please review our Step-by-Step Divorce Process.

 How Much Does a Divorce Cost?

 There are certain documents that must be properly and adequately filled out and filed within your jurisdiction.
 These hard fees typically range a few hundred dollars.
-Again, this is for a completely uncontested divorce, where both parties are in total alignment (in our experience, we've never actually witnessed this).
-The pitfalls of a DIY divorce, or using inexpensive online form solutions, is that most often the paperwork is rejected because it's not properly filled out, or the proper protocols were not followed.
-This tends to lengthen the divorce process, adding frustration to an already fragile relationship.
+Again, this is for a completely uncontested divorce, where both parties are in total alignment (in our experience, such cases are very rare).
+The pitfalls of a DIY divorce, or using inexpensive online form solutions include improperly completed forms, failure to follow procedures unique to a jurisdiction, or otherwise failing to follow the proper protocols.
+This tends to lengthen the divorce case, adding further frustration to an already stressful and draining process.

-Of course, this is considering that there are no children involved, nor any assets acquired during the marriage.
-Once you begin to factor in custody arrangements, alimony, child support, division of assets and retirement accounts (the list goes on), the divorce process becomes significantly more involved.
+These issues are just the beginning, and the above assumes that there are no children involved, nor any assets acquired during the marriage.
+Once you begin to factor in custody arrangements, alimony, child support, division of assets and retirement accounts (the list goes on), the divorce process becomes significantly more complicated.
 It's worth your time to consult with a qualified divorce attorney, even if you decide to finish the process yourself.
 A consultation will provide you clarity, guidance, and expectations for your unique situation.

 Do I Have to Go To Court?